London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 9. What type of report will you deliver?

 Some home inspectors will provide a detailed report with numerous pictures, which is ideal.
-Pictures will help you visualize precisely what and where the items are in the home and can help homeowners maintain it for years to come.
+Pictures will help you visualize precisely what the items are and where they are in the home, and can help homeowners maintain it for years to come.
 If the home inspector doesn’t include photos or diagrams with the report, it may be more challenging to determine how to address any necessary repairs.
 Ensure you find a home inspector who delivers a detailed written inspection report.

 10. How long will it take to receive the inspection report?

 When a home is under contract, buyers have a limited time to complete the inspection and decide whether to proceed with the transaction.
 If the home inspector delays delivering the inspection report, it will reduce the time you have to review it and make a final decision.
-Most inspectors will provide their reports within 24 hours, but discussing this during your interview is a good idea.
+Most inspectors will provide their reports within 24 hours, but it's a good idea to discuss this during your interview.

 11. Will you answer questions after the inspection?